AmberGraceRblx/lazarus/README.md

     local body: BasePart = Lazarus.WaitForChild(car, "Body")

-    -- Lazarus lets you nest behaviors, making for cleaner and more -- shallow code that is easy to read!
+    -- Lazarus lets you nest behaviors, making for cleaner and more -- Shallow code that is easy to read!
 When behaviors are run, -- they return a "cleanup" function which allows you to specify -- when these behaviors start and stop running. local cleanupSeats = Lazarus.WithChildren(seats):RunBehavior(Seat)